-- 1. Certificate of Need applications pertaining to the selected categories will be submitted viate the Department's web portal on or before 3:00 p.m.
+- 1. Certificate of Need applications pertaining to the selected categories will be submitted to the Department on or before 3:00 p.m.
 June 1 of the year following the year in which the categories were selected by the Board.
 (Although applications may be submitted prior to 3:00 p.m.
 June 1, all application will be deemed received on June 1.)
 In the event that June 1 falls either on a weekend or a legal holiday, the day of submission shall become automatically the next business day that is neither a weekend nor a legal holiday; - 2.
-Alternative Healthcare Model Certificate of Need applications must comply with the requirements in Rule-Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.06(2) and (3). - 3.
-For the purposes of Alternative Healthcare Model Certificate of Need applications, an application will be deemed properly submitted if the following requirements are met: - (i) a summary of the Certificate of Need application is included to be used as information for the Board and general public; - (ii) a Certification Statement of Completeness is included designating under which category the application is being submitted; and - (iii) all items addressed in the Certification Statement of Completeness are provided with the application.
+Alternative Healthcare Model Certificate of Need applications must comply with the requirements in Rule 111-2-2-.06(2) and (3).

+- 3. For the purposes of Alternative Healthcare Model Certificate of Need applications, an application will be deemed properly submitted if the following requirements are met: - (i) a summary of the Certificate of Need application is included to be used as information for the Board and general public; - (ii) a Certification Statement of Completeness is included designating under which category the application is being submitted; and - (iii) all items addressed in the Certification Statement of Completeness are provided with the application.